Foodie Guide to Ontario’s Winter Festivals

 Come for the lights and stay for the bites.
 One of Ontario’s most prominent theatre, cultural and arts destinations is also home to inviting accommodations, unique shopping, gorgeous galleries and notably diverse food and drink experiences.
 Perfect for a weekend getaway.
 Look for signature festivals menus and drinks, follow the chocolate trail or the bacon & ale trail, or both, and don’t miss the over-the-top flavours at Lazy Glaze Doughnuts.
-Get your South African BBQ fix at the Braai House, head to the Grounded Vegan Café for plant based salads, grills and wraps or tuck into casual Canadian fare at the community-shared, worker-owned Red Rabbit Resto.
+Get your South African BBQ fix at the Braai House and head to the Grounded Vegan Café for plant based salads, grills and wraps.
 The Common features an eclectic internationally inspired menu, while Bijou Restaurant embodies the farm to table philosophy.

 Places to Stay: The Bruce, Mercer Hall, The Parlour Inn